couchbaselabs/docs-ng/content/couchbase-sdk-java-1.2/getting-started.markdown

 }
 ```

-Now that we have all needed dependencies in the `CLASSPATH`, we can set up our
+Now that you have all needed dependencies in the `CLASSPATH` environment variable, you can set up your IDE.
-IDE.

 **Setting up your IDE**